 What is automatic call distribution(ACD)?

-A business requires call distribution when there are several incoming calls that must be handled effectively.
+To handle customer queries faster, a business requires call distribution when several incoming calls must be handled in parallel.

-A typical example is a call center of a company.
-In a call center, there is an incoming VoIP line from a telecom service provider known as the SIP trunk, that terminates into the PBX
+A typical example is a company’s customer care department.
+In a call center, an incoming VoIP line from a telecom service provider, known as the SIP trunk, terminates into the company’s PBX

 Call Distribution